claui/cookiecutter-python-package/README.md

 - a project license (Apache 2.0 or proprietary license);

-- a Python major/minor version; and
+- a Python major/minor version;

+- whether to include the `fire` package, which makes it easier to develop a CLI tool;

+- whether to include the `jupyter` package; and

 - whether to include the `pandas` package.